AndreasLindbergPAF/paf-frontend-exercise/README.md

 ## Objective

-Translate the provided [design mocks](./design/) into a working solution with HTML, CSS and JavaScript.
+Translate the provided [design mocks](./design/) into a working solution with HTML, CSS and JavaScript, without any frameworks.
-**Note:** You are allowed to make minor adjustments to the layout if needed.

 ## Requirements

 1. Use HTML5 to produce a semantic information structure.
 1. Use CSS to produce the layout with a mobile first approach
-   _Should support screen resolutions from atleast 320px up to atleast 1920px_
+   _Should support screen resolutions from small screens (320px+) up to big screens (1920px+)_
-1. Use Javascript to fetch JSON-data from the following url: ```/api/games/lists.json```.
+1. Use Javascript to fetch JSON-data from the following url: ```/api/games/lists.json```
-1. Use Javascript to generate the DOM based on the fetched JSON-data.
+1. Use Javascript to generate the elements/components based on the fetched JSON-data.
-1. Use native Web Components (but only where it's appropriate).
+1. Use atleast one native Web Component.
 1. Add a search/filter component based upon the JSON-data.
-   - It should have knowledge of previous searches
-     and be persistent upon page reload
+   - Implement your own design for the search/filter component
+   - Should be a web component
-   - It should filter what's rendered from the JSON-data.
+   - Should filter the JSON-data based on user input
+   - Should display up to 10 previous searches
+   - Should persist search history on reload
+     _**Don't** use autocomplete="on"_

 **Author your solution in the following places:**
 - `index.html`